 Even worse, I had no idea what I could have done differently.

-I recalled how the whole day leading up to that moment had been emotionally charged, and filled with out-of-character defiance from my son.
+The whole day leading up to that moment had been emotionally charged and filled with out-of-character defiance from our son.

-How at 9 am I was already searching mom-blogs for advice on how to discipline (I should note, I found one worthy of reading here).
+At 9 am I was already searching mom-blogs for advice on how to discipline (I did find one worthy of reading here).
 And the day went on from there.